 Lower high blood pressure by exercising right.
-Singapore General Hospital's LIFE Centre shares some tips.
+The Singapore General Hospital (SGH) LIFE Centre shares tips how to exercise effectively.

 Continued from previous page.

-4 exercise tips to lower your high blood pressure
+4 Exercise tips to lower high blood pressure

 Mr Png Eng Keat, Physiotherapist at the